AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 ## Overview

 Funnel charts are so-called Accumulation charts and they show percentage ratio.
 Funnel charts are often used to represent stages in a sales process and show the amount of potential revenue for each stage.
 This type of chart can also be useful in identifying potential problem areas in an organization’s sales processes.
-A funnel chart is similar to a [stacked percent column chart](../Basic_Charts_Types/Percent_Stacked_Bar-Column_Charts).
+A funnel chart is somewhat similar to a [stacked](Stacked/Overview) column chart.

 ## Chart